 If you want to take your photography skills to the next level, you need to start using the Canon Camera Remote app.
 This app allows you to control your camera from a distance, which is perfect for taking photos of yourself or landscapes.
 In this article, we will show you how to use the Canon Camera Remote app for perfect photos every time.

-What Is the Canon Camera Connect App?
+What is the Canon Camera Connect App and Canon Camera Remote?

 The Canon Camera Connect App is a nifty application available for all smartphones (Android, Apple, Google, Microsoft, etc).
 It allows you to operate the camera or camcorder without touching it.